Some terms used in linguistics, language studies, language teaching and SLA research.

 consciousness-raising: helping the student by drawing attention to features of the second language

 content words: Content words such as table or truth are best explained in the dictionary (lexicon).
-Content words form four types of lexical phrase around lexical heads: Nouns drum, Verbs play, adjectives pretty, and Prepositions to.
-They contrast with grammatical words.
+Content words form four types of lexical phrase around lexical heads: NOUNs drum, VERBs play, adjectives pretty, and Prepositions to.
+They contrast with GRAMMATICAL WORDS.
+Video

 creole: A creole language is a new language created when children acquire their parents’ pidgin language as their first language, for example Hawaiian creole and Guyanese creole.